dockterj/klipper/docs/Config_Reference.md

 #   entries from one detent, try changing this.
 Allowed values are 2
 #   (half-stepping) or 4 (full-stepping).
 The default is 4.
 #click_pin:
-#   A comma separated list of pins connected to the 'enter' button or
+#   The pin connected to 'enter' button or encoder 'click'.
+This
-#   encoder 'click'.
-This parameter must be provided when using menu.
+#   parameter must be provided when using menu.
+The presence of an
-#   The presence of an 'analog_range_click_pin' config parameter turns
+#   'analog_range_click_pin' config parameter turns this parameter
-#   this parameter from digital to analog.
+#   from digital to analog.
+#forward_pin:
+#   The pin connected to 'forward' button.
+This parameter is optional,
+#   menu can be used without it.
+The presence of an
+#   'analog_range_forward_pin' config parameter turns this parameter from
+#   digital to analog.
+#   A forward_pin will be treated the same as a click_pin (without
+#   support for long_click).
 #back_pin:
-#   A comma separated list of pins connected to the 'back' button.
-This
+#   The pin connected to 'back' button.
+This parameter is optional,
-#   parameter is optional, menu can be used without it.
-The presence
+#   menu can be used without it.
+The presence of an
-#   of an 'analog_range_back_pin' config parameter turns this
+#   'analog_range_back_pin' config parameter turns this parameter from
-#   parameter from digital to analog.
+#   digital to analog.
 #up_pin:
-#   A comma separated list of pins connected to the 'up' button.
-This
+#   The pin connected to 'up' button.
+This parameter must be provided
-#   parameter must be provided when using menu without encoder.
-The
+#   when using menu without encoder.
+The presence of an
-#   presence of an 'analog_range_up_pin' config parameter turns this
+#   'analog_range_up_pin' config parameter turns this parameter from
-#   parameter from digital to analog.
+#   digital to analog.
 #down_pin:
-#   A comma separated list of pins connected to the 'down' button.
-This
+#   The pin connected to 'down' button.
+This parameter must be
-#   parameter must be provided when using menu without encoder.
-The
+#   provided when using menu without encoder.
+The presence of an
-#   presence of an 'analog_range_down_pin' config parameter turns this
+#   'analog_range_down_pin' config parameter turns this parameter from
-#   parameter from digital to analog.
+#   digital to analog.
 #kill_pin:
-#   A comma separated list of pins connected to 'kill' button.
-This button
+#   The pin connected to 'kill' button.
+This button will call
-#   will call emergency stop.
-The presence of an 'analog_range_kill_pin'
+#   emergency stop.
+The presence of an 'analog_range_kill_pin' config
-#   config parameter turns this parameter from digital to analog.
+#   parameter turns this parameter from digital to analog.
 #analog_pullup_resistor: 4700
 #   The resistance (in ohms) of the pullup attached to the analog
 #   button.
 The default is 4700 ohms.